Allan Cheesman is a judge at the 2021 Decanter World Wine Awards (DWWA).

 Allan Cheesman has been in the UK wine trade for 47 years, spending 31 of them at Sainsbury’s, where he was Trading Director.
 As he was responsible for the supermarket’s own-label development in the 1970s and 1980s, Cheesman is attributed with demystifying and popularising wine in the UK.

-Now semi-retired, he undertakes ad hoc work in the industry, and is the chairman of the WSET Awards Supervisory Board.
+Now semi-retired, he undertakes ad hoc work in the industry and is a non-Executive Director of Vindipendents buying group.
+He is a member of the WSET Awards Supervisory Board.

 Cheesman first judged at the DWWA in 2009.